refined-github/refined-github/contributing.md

 		'↑': 'Edit your last comment'
 	},

-	// Whether to wait for DOM ready before running `init`. `false` makes `init` run right as soon as `body` is found. @default true
+	// Whether to wait for DOM ready before running `init`.
+By default, it runs `init` as soon as `body` is found. @default false
-	awaitDomReady: false,
+	awaitDomReady: true,

 	// Every one of these must match
 	asLongAs: [